wso2/docs-choreo-dev/en/docs/references/alerting.md

 # Alerts

-Choreo notifies you when your production applications are in trouble.
-Whenever a Critical error (Out Of Memory ) occurs or whenever an error is logged by your application, your organization admins will be notified via an email about this incident.
-This email also contains a link that will take you to the Observability view and also highlights the metrics and logs during the erroneous interval.
-The alerts are collected every 5 mins (alerting interval) and published to the users.
+Alerts are notifications sent by the system when the components that you are running in the production environment are not functioning as expected.
+Whenever a critical error (e.g., Out Of Memory) occurs of when the component logs an error, members of your organization with admin rights are notified about it via an email.
+This email also contains a link to the [Observability](../observability/observability-overview.md) view where the metrics and logs that occurred during the time interval in which the error occurred are highlighted.
+The alerting interval is five minutes long.
+At every alerting interval, the alerts are collected and sent to the users.

 ## Types of Alert email notifications